HughG/impact-estimation-toy/docs/implementation-plan.md

 - [ ] App shell and window with menu or toolbar for File (New, Open, Save, Save As), Edit (Undo/Redo), and Help.
 - [ ] Layout: scrollable table with separate panes for fixed row headers and column headers.
-- [ ] Pinned rows: group totals (Performance, Costs) and final Performance-to-Cost Ratio row.
+- [ ] Pinned rows: group totals (Performance, Resource) and final Performance-to-Cost Ratio row.
 - [ ] Row re-ordering: individual Performance and Cost rows can be dragged to re-order.
 - [ ] Column re-ordering: columns can be dragged to re-order.
 - [ ] Auto-sizing: columns/rows size to content; allow manual resize later if needed.